mchong6/Adversarial_Examples/README.md

 ## Adversarial example generator

-This script generates adversarial examples for convolutional neural networks by minimizing the correct classification label of dog.jpthe original image.
+This script generates adversarial examples for convolutional neural networks by minimizing the correct classification label of the original image.
 Adversarial examples are trained with multiple versions of the same image with added Gaussian noise.